nicolasrabier/sleeping-beauty/README.md

 # sleeping-beauty

+Note: documentation incomplete. work in progress.

 ## What is Sleeping Beauty project?

-THe goal of Sleeping Beauty Project is to help parents sleeping longer period of time by calming their dear babies with familiar sounds and musics.
+The goal of Sleeping Beauty Project is to help parents sleeping longer period of time by calming their dear babies with familiar sounds and musics.
 The Sleeping Beauty will start playing familiar sounds when the baby gets agitated.
 It is IoT project that includes a piece of sotftware and hardware.